Volcano Triathlon

 Father of the Century: Complete a triathlon with his daughter with cerebral palsy

-A Michigan man is dubbed the 'father of the century' for his love for his 13-year-old daughter with cerebral palsy, completing a triathlon taking her over water and over land to conclude the grueling event.
+A Michigan man is considered 'father of the century' for his love for his 13-year-old daughter who suffers from cerebral palsy, completing a triathlon taking her by water and on land to conclude the grueling event.

-But she is not the first to carry out a race of this type: "She participated in more than 70 events, including half marathons, triathlons and other outdoor events."
+But she is not the first to make a career of this kind: 'She participated in more than 70 events, including half marathons, triathlons and other outdoor events'.

 Van Beek and Maddy, who make up 'Maddy's team', participated in the 'Sanford and Sun' triathlon this Sunday.

-Van Beek, 39, told the Midland News that he "rounded out the events with his daughter, who can't walk or talk, because she loves being outside, being in the water, feeling the breeze in her hair and on her face".
+Van Beek, 39, told Midland News that “he completed the events with his daughter, who cannot walk or talk, because she loves being outdoors, being in the water, feeling the breeze in her hair and in her face".

 Maddy was diagnosed with cerebral palsy two months after she was born.

-“His outlook changed when he saw his daughter participate in a marathon four years ago, and I saw the joy on his face.
+“Her outlook changed when she saw her daughter participate in a marathon four years ago, and I saw the joy on her face.
 I saw my daughter Maddy being pushed in the Grand Rapids marathon.
-But to see that she was so happy and how she enjoyed each event, she was more than I could imagine ”.
+But seeing that she was so happy and how she enjoyed each event, it was more than I could imagine ”.

-“Shortly after that day I quit smoking 2 packs a day to be better with Maddy.
-It was a long road, with many ups and downs, but we are doing very well”.
+“Shortly after that day I stopped smoking 2 packs a day to be better with Maddy.
+It was a long road, with many ups and downs, but we are doing very well ”.

-In an attempt to make his daughter happy, he began training for outdoor races in 2008.
-Van Beek, who was out of shape and a heavy smoker, realized it would also benefit him.
+In an attempt to make her daughter happy, she began training for outdoor races at 2008.
+Van Beek, who was out of shape and a great smoker, also realized that it would be beneficial for him.

 He persevered to get fit for his daughter, and raised money for charities along the way.

-On her blog she wrote: “Emotion motivates me and inspires me to do the things I do.
-Call it inspiration, motivation, or whatever you want to call it, I call it Love."
+On his blog he wrote: “Emotion motivates and inspires me to do the things I do.
+Call it inspiration, motivation, or whatever you want to call it, I call it Love ”.

 “I think Madison changed people's lives.
 Together we make a good team ”.